-China proposes buying $200B of American goods, US officials say
+China proposes buying $200 billion of American goods, US officials say

 China is stepping up its efforts to avoid a trade war with the United States.

-Beijing has proposed boosting Chinese purchases of American goods by around $200 billion in an effort to reduce the massive trade imbalance between the two countries, US officials said Thursday.
+Beijing has proposed boosting Chinese purchases of American goods by around $200 billion in an attempt to reduce the massive trade imbalance between the two countries, US officials said Thursday.

-It's still just a proposal and no agreements have been reached yet in the trade talks between the two sides, the officials added.
+The huge change, which experts say would be very difficult to achieve, is still just a proposal and no agreements have been reached yet in the trade talks between the two sides, the officials added.

+The Chinese Commerce Ministry didn't immediately respond to a request for comment.

 The negotiations are aimed at finding a way out of the bitter trade clash between the world's top two economies.
 Washington and Beijing have threatened in recent months to slap tariffs on tens of billions of dollars of each other's products.